Jacobus Anthonie Meessen: Style and legacy

 Reviewing the quality of Meessen's photography, Boom and Wachilin write that his Javanese pictures are among his best, whereas those from other islands are of more variable quality.
 They note considerable detail in his cityscapes.
-He chose buildings to photograph that were popular with other photographers, including the Governor General's Palace and the home of Raden Saleh.
+Meessen captured buildings that were popular with other photographers, including the Governor General's Palace and the home of Raden Saleh.
 Many of his studio portraits appear to be purely commercial, leading Boom and Wachlin to suggest that they were meant to fund Meessen's landscape photography.
 Some of his images, particularly the portraits, were hand-tinted.

-Meessen's photos from the album he gave to King William III are kept in the Hague at the National Library of the Netherlands.
+Meessen's photographs from the album he gave to King William III are kept in the Hague at the National Library of the Netherlands.
 This album features a travelogue regarding Meessen's photography, as well as images from six islands (Java, Sumatra, Bangka, Belitung, Borneo, and Nias) and various ethnic groups, including the Javanese, Chinese, Dayaks, and Malays.
-He includes commentary on several images of people, noting in an image of njai (concubines): "[They are] a necessary evil for the military.
+He includes commentary on several images of people, noting in an image of a njai (concubine): "[They are] a necessary evil for the military.
 They preserve, in and outside the barracks, the best discipline, and prove invaluable in expeditions or sea journeys."

 Two further photographs, one of the river Ciliwung in Batavia, and another of Kali Mati in Padang, are held at the Rijksmuseum in Amsterdam.
 The Royal Netherlands Institute of Southeast Asian and Caribbean Studies holds a copy of the De Bussy publication, and the Leiden University Library holds 281 prints, 7 of which are of disputed provenance, which were donated to the Royal Dutch Geographical Society by Pieter Johannes Veth in 1891.
 The four extant collections of Meessen's work are considerably fewer than those of his contemporaries such as Woodbury and Page, and his oeuvre has been little studied or collected.